jonschlinkert/liquid-to-handlebars/README.md

 //=> 'Price: ${{default product_price 2.99}}'
 ```

-You will also need to [include handlebars helpers](#optionsshimHelpers) that are functionally equivalent to the liquid filters that are being replaced.
+You will also need to include any missing handlebars helpers that provide similar functionality to the liquid filters that are being replaced.
 For example:

 ```js
 var hbs = require('handlebars');